 In few words, it can be characterized by a tropical climate, always warm, sometimes hot, with occasional showers throughout the year.
 Officially, the dry season runs from December to April, with daily temperatures ranging between 79 and 85°F, dropping to around 68°F at night.
 Showers in Bayahibe are rare, there might be some liquid sunshine the one or other day for a few minutes.

 Bayahibe temperatures during summer – from May to September – are slightly higher and can be up to 94°F. The rainy season officially lasts from May to November but is not comparable with the typical monsoon season in Asia.
-The rainy season in the Dominican Republic is characterized by a few showers a couple of days per week, usually quite heavy in the morning and the evening or at night, with a lot of sunshine in between.
+The rainy season in the Dominican Republic is characterized by a few showers a couple of days per week, usually quite heavy in the morning and the evening or at night, with a lot of sunshine in between – perfect for your Bayahibe vacation.
 Completely overcast days are quite rare, maybe 3-4 per month.

 The major months for the hurricane season in Bayahibe are from August to October.

 Seaweed in Punta Cana – is Bayahibe the better option?